otrv4/otrv4/otrv4.md

   'our_dh': our DH ephemeral key pair.
   'their_dh': their DH ephemeral public key.
   'mix_key': the SHA3-256 of the DH shared secret previously computed.
-  'mac_keys_to_reveal': the MAC keys to be revealed in next data message sent.
+  // TODO: this prob does not belong here 'mac_keys_to_reveal': the MAC keys to be revealed in next data message sent.
 ```

-When these events occur, the state variables are incremented and the key variable
+When these events occur, the state variables are incremented and the key
-values are replaced:
+variable values are replaced:

 * When you start a new [interactive DAKE](#interactive-dake-overview) by sending or receiving an [Identity message](#identity-message)
 * When you complete the [interactive DAKE](#interactive-dake-overview) by sending an [Auth-I Message](#auth-i-message)